Sylvanus Lowry: Political career

 Lowry became active in the Democratic Party in the territory.
 He was elected to the Minnesota Territorial Council, serving from 1852 to 1854. the town council voted him council president of the newly incorporated city in 1856.

 Active in the state party, Lowry was being groomed to run as Lieutenant Governor.
-He is well known in Minnesota folklore for his conflict with the abolitionist newspaper publisher Jane Grey Swisshelm, who repeatedly attacked him for his slaveholding as well as mistreatment of the Winnebago people, damaging his political influence.
+He is well known in Minnesota folklore for his conflict with the abolitionist newspaper publisher Jane Grey Swisshelm, who repeatedly attacked him for his slaveholding as well as for allegedly defrauding the Winnebago people, damaging his political influence.
 He started a rival paper, The Union, to offset her paper's opinions.

 Lowry was elected to the Minnesota State Senate in 1862.
-He died in St. Cloud in 1865.
+He died of cancer in St. Cloud in 1865.